-Use of Proceeds
+Use of Proceeds and Milestones

-During the period beginning from the beginning of the Company's current fiscal year and ending on the date of this MD&A, the Company raised an aggregate amount of approximately \$7,500,000 in net cash proceeds through private placements completed by the Company and Finco (together, the "Private Placements").
+During the period beginning from the beginning of the Company's current fiscal year and ending on the date of this MD&A, the Company raised an aggregate amount of approximately \$28,000,000 in net cash proceeds through bought deal financings, and private placements completed by the Company and Finco (together, the "Private Placements").
+The Company also received proceeds of approximately \$8,000,000 from the exercise of warrants and options.

-As described in the Company's press releases disseminated in connection with each Private Placement, the Company intends to use the aggregate gross proceeds of the Private Placements for operational expansion, business development, and working capital and general corporate purposes, with the foregoing general categories encompassing the business objectives and milestones described in the Listing Statement.
+As described in the Company's public disclosure documents, the Company intends to use the aggregate gross proceeds of the Private Placements for operational expansion, business development, and working capital and general corporate purposes, with the foregoing general categories encompassing the business objectives and milestones as fully described in the Company's short form prospectus' filed January 26, 2021 and, February 9, 2021.